llafuente/language-spec/spec/language/variables.md

 3. The scope of a variable tells the compiler the life cycle of the variable.
 There are two scopes:

-* *program scope*. `global`, `package` and `file` variables scope start and program start and will be freed when program exit gracefully.
+* *program scope*. `global`, `package` and `file` variables scope start when the program start and it will be freed when program exit gracefully.
 * *block scope*.
 A variable start at the point of its declaration and ends at the end of its block.

 *Constraints*

-1. A variable can't be shadowed or a semantic-error shall raise
+1. A variable can't be shadowed or redefined or a semantic-error shall raise

-> variable redefition
+> variable redefition '?' at '?'

 2. `const`variable cant be re-assigned or a semantic-error shall raise